 - The Ministry has a low appetite for disruptions to operations and processes.
-These business disruptions will only be accepted if they were unavoidable as part of a transformational change or strategic initiatives and will not impact service delivery to customers and communities. - The Ministry has a very low appetite for risks that will impact our technological capability to deliver our services.
+These business disruptions will only be accepted if they are unavoidable in a transformational change or strategic initiative and will not impact service delivery to customers and communities. - The Ministry has a very low appetite for risks that will impact our technological capability to deliver our services.